 Alternatively, the JW’s may be stripped of its charity status if it fails to sign up by the 30 June 2020 deadline.

 The JW’s have refused to remove sex offenders from congregations unless the victim can produce a second witness.
 The organisation was criticized for its “Second Witness Rule” by the Royal Commission.

 The JW’s global operations are controlled by a Governing Body of eight men from JW headquarters in Warwick, New York State, USA.
 The decision to join or not to join the Redress Scheme is the responsibility of the US Governing Body.

 JW’s have a history of distrust of the government, refusing to vote and avoiding military service.
 They are banned in China, Russia, Singapore and most Muslim majority countries.
 They are most active in the USA, Mexico and Brazil.
 JW’s were once banned in Canada.

-On the other hand, Hillsong Church and the leading Pentecostal umbrella group, Australian Christian Churches, have all signed up to the National Redress Scheme.
-(Hillsong Church is now a separate legal entity from ACC).
+On the other hand, Hillsong Church and the leading Pentecostal umbrella group, Australian Christian Churches, have all signed up for the National Redress Scheme (Hillsong Church is now a separate legal entity from ACC).

-A federal parliamentary committee will publish a list of all institutions which have ‘dragged their feet’ or refused to sign up to the NRS by the 30 June 2020 deadline.
-The naming and shaming will include officers’ names, their explanation and details of all public funding the institutions have derived from their charitable status.
+A federal parliamentary committee will publish a list of all institutions which have “dragged their feet” or refused to sign up to the NRS by the 30 June 2020 deadline.
+The list will include officers’ names, their explanation and details of all public funding the institutions have derived from their charitable status.